dedmore/Learning/EX7/README.md

 Exercise 7, More Printing.
 This exercise is about using strings to print text to the screen.
-I found it interesting that you can print a sting multiple times quite simply.
+I found it interesting that you can print a string multiple times quite simply.

 Study Drills